 While writing an article on Multiple Critical Paths a few years ago, I knew that BPC Logic Filter (our add-in for Microsoft Project) could easily identify multiple critical paths (and near-critical paths) in any project schedule, but we needed to analyze key milestones one at a time.
-In most cases I think that’s still the best approach to understanding the factors that drive (and may delay) key project deliveries.
+In most cases I think that’s still the best approach to understanding the factors that drive (and may delay) key project deliverables.
 Nevertheless, the latest build of the software (22.214.171.124) includes a new setting that facilitates simultaneous analysis and display of the critical paths to multiple milestones in a project or program schedule.

 This short article provides a couple illustrations of the feature in action.

 First, here is the simple example project from the previous article.
 The project comprises six “phases” of inter-related tasks in a Microsoft Project schedule, now displayed using MSP 2016 rather than MSP 2010 as before.
 The project has no deadlines or constraints, and MSP designates critical tasks (red bars in the chart) based on total slack (TS<=0).

 In the previous article, I illustrated – using MSP and Oracle P6 – several generic techniques to identify the unique critical path for each of the six phase completion milestone in the project.
 I also used BPC Logic Filter to graphically illustrate the critical- and near-critical paths for the Phase 1 completion milestone, displayed within the context of the overall project (and repeated here in MSP 2016).

 Going back to the original project, we can now run the task logic tracer with all six phase-completion milestones selected.
 The Standard Edition of BPC Logic Filter then allows us to select driving-path predecessors and to re-sort the results to show logical branches (i.e. paths).

 The result is a grouped view displaying the driving predecessor path to each of the six phase-completion milestones.